garystafford/bedrock-titan-image-outpainting-example/README.md

 ## Authenticate to AWS

-Provided your AWS credential on the commandline or authenticate in your normal way before starting the application.
+Provide your AWS credential on the commandline or authenticate in your normal way before starting the application.

 ### Mac